GenomicsStandardsConsortium/gensc.github.io/mixs6/tvdss_of_hcr_pressure.md

 # Slot: tvdss_of_hcr_pressure

-True vertical depth subsea (TVDSS) of the hydrocarbon resource where the original pressure was measured (e.g. 1578 m )
+True vertical depth subsea (TVDSS) of the hydrocarbon resource where the original pressure was measured (e.g. 1578 m).

 URI: [mixs.vocab:tvdss_of_hcr_pressure](https://w3id.org/mixs/vocab/tvdss_of_hcr_pressure)